grafana/opentelemetry-workshop/site/docs/lab4/explore.md

 ## Step 3: Using Assistant

 Grafana Assistant knows everything about Grafana and everything in the surrounding ecosystem of Grafana.
 This ranges from Instrumentation, Exploration, Investigation, Root Cause Analysis and general usage of Grafana.
-You can ask it to create things like alerts, dashboards, querys.
+You can ask it to create things like alerts, dashboards, queries.
 You can ask it to share best practices with you so you can learn and enhance your skill set.
 You can ask it to connect to external systems via MCP and so much more.
 You can even bring your own context through Skills, rules, memories and more.
 Although these are out of scope for this workshop.

 ___NOTE___: Due to the variable nature of an LLM assistant, the results will not always look the same between users or match what we found in previous exercises.
 If Assistant doesn't do what you want it to do, prompt it some more to nudge it in the right direction.